TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

 and process the GPS data.
 Itinerum-datakit makes this easy by loading the `.csv` text data into a type-checked SQLite database.
-This could be easily changed to support other SQL variants such as PostgreSQL, SQLite is the library default for simplicity.
+This could be easily changed to support other SQL variants such as PostgreSQL, SQLite is the default library for portability.

 Load Data